Ravelos/Tour-of-heroes/Tour-of-heroes/README.md

 The component's ngOnInit lifecycle hook calls the HeroService method, not the constructor.
 You created a MessageService for loosely coupled communication between classes.
 The HeroService injected into a component is created with another injected service, MessageService.

+# 6th step

+You added the Angular router to navigate among different components You turned the AppComponent into a navigation shell with <a> links and a <router-outlet>
+You configured the router in an AppRoutingModule
+You defined routes, a redirect route, and a parameterized route You used the routerLink directive in anchor elements You refactored a tightly coupled main/detail view into a routed detail view You used router link parameters to navigate to the detail view of a user-selected hero You shared the HeroService with other components